 It’s stories like these that reinforce the need for multiple income sources online.
 You just cannot afford to rely on one big business like Google or Amazon.
 You also shouldn’t rely on just one monetizing method, such as just advertising income, or just product sales.

 So there you have it.
-Three huge mistakes to avoid online.
-Steer clear of these and you’ll have a real shot at making money from the web, whether you want a full-time pay check or just want to add some money to ease the household budget.
+Four huge mistakes to avoid online.
+Steer clear of these and you’ll have a real shot at making money online, whether you want a full-time pay check or just want to supplement the household budget.